border1px/borderUI/README.md

 The following npm scripts are available to create development builds:

-* `build:dev` - build development versions of all packages (Core, Vue, React)
+* `serve` - build development versions of all packages
-* `build-core:dev` - build development version of Core (vanilla JS) Framework7
-* `build-react:dev` - build development version of Framework7 React package
-* `build-vue:dev` - build development version of Framework7 Vue package

-Compiled results will be available in `build/` folder.

 ## Production builds

 To build production versions the following npm scripts are available:

-* `build:prod` - build production versions of all packages (Core, Vue, React)
+* `build` - build production versions of all packages
-* `build-core:prod` - build production version of Core (vanilla JS) Framework7
-* `build-react:prod` - build production version of Framework7 React package
-* `build-vue:prod` - build production version of Framework7 Vue package

-Compiled results will be available in `packages/` folder.
+Compiled results will be available in `dist/` folder.

-## Kitchen Sink
+## Document Development

-To run Kitchen Sink with development environment (development version will be built first) use the following npm scripts:
+To run Document with development environment use the following npm scripts:

-* `dev` - build development versions of all packages (Core, Vue, React) and run local server.
-With this common script it will watch for changes in all `src/` files and rebuild all packages (Core, Vue, React)
+* `docs:dev` - build development versions and run local server.
-* `core:dev` - build development version of Core (vanilla JS) Framework7 package and run core Kitchen Sink
-* `react:dev` - build development version of Framework7 React package and run React Kitchen Sink
-* `vue:dev` - build development version of Framework7 Vue package and run Vue Kitchen Sink

-To Run Kitchen Sink with production builds (already compiled `/packages/` will be used), use the following npm scripts:
+To Run Document with production builds (already compiled `/docs/dist/` will be used), use the following npm scripts:

-* `prod` - build Kitchen Sinks with production versions
+* `docs:build` - build Kitchen Sinks with production versions
-* `core:prod` - run core Kitchen Sink with production Framework7 core package
-* `react:prod` - run React Kitchen Sink with production build of Framework7 React
-* `vue:prod` - run Vue Kitchen Sink with production build of Framework7 Vue

 ## Source Code